tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_02_Discovery_Login.md

 The Discovery screen is composed of three tabs: Matching Rules, Interface Configuration, and Results.

-- **Matching rules** tab is where the rules that govern the discovery process are defined.
-You can observe that the DPM already includes a set of built-in discovery rules covering the discovery of many of the common PII data fields.
+- **Matching Rules** tab is where the rules that govern the discovery process are defined.
+You can see that the DPM already includes a set of built-in discovery rules covering the discovery of many of the common PII data fields.
 New rules can be added by configuration as described in the next steps of this tutorial.
-- **Interface Configuration** tab is where the databases on which the discovery process should be executed are defined.
+- **Interfaces Configuration** tab is where the databases on which the discovery process should be executed are defined.
 It is also in this tab where requests for this process execution are launched.
 - **Results** tab presents the results of the discovery process.
-It is in this tab that the user can review the list of fields that the discovery processes had flagged to be probably containing PII data.
+Here, the user can review the list of fields that the discovery processes has flagged as probably containing PII data.

-In the following steps we will guide you through the configuration of new discovery rule, definition of the interfaces, launching a discovery process and the review of the results.
+In the following steps, we will guide you through the configuration of new discovery rule, definitions of the interfaces, launching a discovery process, and the review of the results.